 1. Artist Statement (500 words max): The Artist Statement should give a description of your overall practice as it relates to the specific project you are proposing at Xpace.

 2. Project Description (500 words max): The project description should give a clear and concrete description of the work you are proposing for installation at Xpace.
 Please specify which exhibition space you intend the work to be exhibited in.
 All of our spaces consider site specificity, so please take that into account in your description.
 If you are a curator proposing a group exhibition for the Main Space, please list confirmed artists (if any) and/or the content of your call for submissions (if you are planning on holding one).

 3. Technical Description and Budget (250 words max): The technical description should include a list of all foreseeable technical requirements including equipment and materials necessary for installation within Xpace (this does not include materials to create the work).
 The Budget should indicate roughly how much your project will cost to install, itemized by category (materials, labour, etc.).

-4. Curriculum Vitae (Max 3 pages): Your CV should include education and exhibition history, as well as any relevant experience, reviews, etc. Xpace only shows the work of emerging artists/curators/designers and/or students.
+4. Curriculum Vitae (Max 3 pages - 6 for group submissions): Your CV should include education and exhibition history, as well as any relevant experience, reviews, etc. Xpace only shows the work of emerging artists/curators/designers and/or students.
 Please note that formal training and education is not mandatory to apply.
 If you are unsure if you fall within our mandate, please ask.